How to get from Bangkok to Yangon

 2. By land

-At the moment, Thailand is the only country from which foreigners can cross land borders to Myanmar without special permits.
-There are four land border crossings between Thailand and Myanmar: Ranong/Kawthaung; Mae Sot (Tak)/Myawaddy; Phu Nam Ron/Htee Khee and Mae Sai/Tachileik.
-To get to Yangon, foreigners can go through 2 borders as Mae Sot–Myawaddy and Phu Nam Ron/Htee Khee
+At the moment, Thailand is one of two countries from which foreigners can cross land borders to Myanmar without special permits.
+There are four land border crossings between Thailand and Myanmar opened for foreigners: Ranong/Kawthaung; Mae Sot (Tak)/Myawaddy; Phu Nam Ron/Htee Khee and Mae Sai/Tachileik.
+To get to Yangon, travellers can go through 2 borders as Mae Sot–Myawaddy and Phu Nam Ron/Htee Khee

 There are no direct buses between two cities but you need to take several ones.
 Then, you need time for immigration and waiting for connections which make the trip up to 24 hours.
 To make right decision, please find procedure as follows: